takokvip/MyTeleGramBot/README.md

-# Telegram Bot Documentation
+# Telegram Bot with Advanced Features

-This document provides instructions on installing, configuring, and using the Telegram bot.
+This repository contains a Telegram bot that offers various advanced features, including handling messages, automating tasks, and managing groups and users.
+The bot is built using the Telethon library and can be customized for different use cases.

 ## Installation